conner-mcnicholas/Pickleball_Timeout_Analysis/README.md

 By comparing the rally win rates of teams before and after they call a timeout, this analysis has established that, on average, timeouts improve performance by roughly 7%.<br>

-This analysis took into account the inherent serving side disadvantage (only 43% odds of winning rally as server)

 ### Summary of Results

 That relative change in rally win rate is captured by the "performance" column in the table below.<br>